3. Define spatial reference

 At the beginning of this lab, one of the vector layers does not have a spatial reference, so you get a warning message, “Unknown Coordinate System.”
 We will provide the spatial reference in the missing spatial information layer with Geoprocessing Tools in ArcGIS Pro.
 Geoprocessing is for data management and spatial analysis in ArcGIS Pro.
-It contains many tools that enable specialized operations, or “geoprocessing” tasks.
-To start Geoprocessing, click the Tools in the Analysis tab in the ribbon: (Figure)
+It contains many tools that enable specialized operations, also known as “geoprocessing” tasks.
+To start Geoprocessing, click the Tools in the Analysis tab in the ribbon:

 Now, we are ready to use the “Projection” tool in Geoprocessing to define the layer’s spatial reference systems.

-1. Let’s search for the Projection tool in Geoprocessing.
-Type Projection in the blank box in the Geoprocessing.
-Choose Define Projection
+1. Let’s search for the Projection tool in the Geoprocessing.
+Type Define Projection in the blank box in the Geoprocessing:

 In-Class Discussion (1 pt.)